Fixer Upper Mysteries

-The Fixer Upper Mysteries is a series which airs on Hallmark Movies & Mysteries channel.
+Fixer Upper Mysteries is a series that airs on the Hallmark Movies & Mysteries channel.

 The films star Jewel and Colin Ferguson and are filmed in the US and Canada.
 They are based on the Fixer Upper Mystery novels by Kate Carlisle and the first aired in 2017.

 Series overview

 The series centers around a construction company owner and expert in home renovation (Jewel) and her involvement in criminal investigations with a local investigative reporter (Ferguson).